poulami-samaddar/Logistic-Regression-Classification-/README.md

 * Sex,
 * Embarked

 Titanic Data Set from Kaggle is used for this project.
 Some data cleaning and data processing job is also done before using into a logistic regression model.
-After training 82% accuracy is achived.
+After training 82% accuracy is achieved.

 ## Project 2: Ad Click Prediction
 In this project a logistic regression model is predicted using advertising data set.
 After training the model can predict if a particular user clicked on an Advertisement.
 This data set contains the following features
 * 'Daily Time Spent on Site': consumer time on site in minutes
-* 'Age': cutomer age in years
+* 'Age': consumer age in years
 * 'Area Income': Avg.
 Income of geographical area of consumer
 * 'Daily Internet Usage': Avg. minutes a day consumer is on the internet
 * 'Ad Topic Line': Headline of the advertisement